Approved by Members’ Meeting 24th February 2019

 7. Residential Eligibility and Registration of Players

-In any game, no team may field any player who has not been ordinarily resident in the UK – or, if freedom of movement provisions continues to be legally operative, within the European Economic Area (EEA) – for the 183 days (six months) prior to the match concerned.
+In any game, no team may field any player who has not been ordinarily resident in the UK – for the 183 days (six months) prior to the match concerned.
 This restriction does not apply to:

 (a) students registered on a full-time course of education in Scotland